Jastrebarsko: Modern settlement

 The name Jastrebarsko is derived from jastreb, the Croatian word for 'hawk' or 'falcon'.
-This can be attributed to the practicers of falconry (jastrebar, pl. jastrebari), who were active in the area of southwest Zagreb County.
+This can be attributed to the practitioners of falconry (jastrebar, pl. jastrebari), who were active in the area of southwest Zagreb County.
 A remnant of falconry can also be found in the Jastrebarsko coat of arms, which features a yellow goshawk on a blue blackground.
 The first mention of this name is found in a 1249 document of the Croatian ban Stjepan Gutkeled as "lands of Jastraburcza" (forenses de Jastraburcza).
 The town is therein described as a trade and judicial center.
 In 1257 Croato-Hungarian King Bela IV awarded Jastrebarsko the status of a "free royal trading center" (slobodno kraljevsko trgovište) by the means of a golden bull.
 This status helped Jastrebarsko combat the interests of local feudal lords until the abolishment of the feudal system by ban Josip Jelačić in 1848.

 From 1518 to 1848 Jastrebarsko is heavily influenced by the Croato-Hungarian noble family Erdödy.

 At the Slavonian Sabor of June 1579 in Zagreb, the dange of leaving the river crossings at Sveti Jakov, Luka and Rečica unguarded was noted, so for their fortification the Sabor allocated workers from the feudal estates of Ozalj, Jastrebarsko, Steničnjak, Završje, Slavetić, Turanj (Sveta Jana) and Kaptol Zagrebački.

 The bans Petar II and Toma II Erdödy were known for their victories against the spreading Ottoman Empire.
-Toma, son of Petar, won the 1593 Battle of Sisak, a major and decisive battle in the Ottomans' centuries-long occupation of Balkans.
+Toma, son of Petar, won the 1593 Battle of Sisak, a major and decisive battle in the Ottomans' centuries-long occupation of the Balkans.
 Later, in 1809 during the expansion of Napoleon's First French Empire, Jastrebarsko was for a short time incorporated in the Illyrian Provinces.
 This lasted until Summer 1813, when the French retreated from Croatia.

 Jastrebarsko started to rapidly develop following the 1848 abolishment of feudalism.
 The Zagreb-Karlovac railway was built in 1865, providing the town with a major source of employment.
 The local elementary school, founded in the 17th century, was augmented by a number of other cultural, social and sports organization, including a library, the singing society "Javor", association of tamburica players, the volunteer fire brigade DVD "Drvoproizvod" (founded 1850), and a theater and others.

-In the late 19th and early 20th century, Jastrebarsko was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia.
+In the late 19th and early 20th centuries, Jastrebarsko was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia.

 In the late 19th century, a Matica hrvatska branch opened in Jaska, with 25 members in 1891.

 During World War II, in the summer of 1942, the Erdödy Castle in the town was the site of a concentration camp for Serb children operated by the authorities of the Independent State of Croatia.